vittorioPiotti/PathGraph-JavaFX/README.md

 > [!NOTE]
 > [**PathGraph**](#)
->
+>  * Vanilla configurations to use in your project in which create your custom UI
-> handles the graph's display and logic independently of the user interface, acting as a standalone component without any user interface restrictions, provifind all necessary features.
+>  * Handles the graph's display and logic independently of the user interface, acting as a standalone component without any user interface restrictions, provifind all necessary features.
 >
 > [**PathGraphUI**](#)
->
+>  * Ready-to-use configuration with default UI
->  extends PathGraph to provide a layer on top of the graph management functionalities.
+>  * Extends PathGraph to provide a layer on top of the graph management functionalities.
 It allows for the interaction with the graph through a visual interface over the underlying graph logic.

 **PathGraph with empty callbacks**